cioddi/wms-map-viewer/README.md

 ## Usage

-### Adding WMS Services
+### Browsing the WMS Database

-1. Click the **floating action button** (library icon) in the bottom-left corner
+1. Click the **floating action button** (library icon) in the bottom-left corner to open the WMS library
-2. Browse or search the WMS library
+2. Browse the DuckDB-powered catalog of WMS services
+3. Use the search bar to find specific services
-3. Filter by category or country
+4. Filter by category, country, or current map extent
-4. Click **Add** to add a service to the map
+5. Click **Add** to add a WMS service to the map

 ### Managing Layers